PiperTTS-Mockingbird-Team/PiperTTS-Mockingbird/readme.md

 - **Scan Config**: Character limit (100–4000) & interval (0.1–60 min).
 - **API Keys**: Add keys for providers like OpenAI or Gemini (only first/last chars shown).
 - **User Notes**: Local memo field for reminders.
-- **Redirect Priming**: Auto-paste a template message after redirect using your goal.
+- **Redirect Priming**: Auto-paste a template message after redirect using your goal or a random hero placeholder.
 - **Lockout Message**: Optional text displayed on the lockout page.
 - **Accountability Intervention**: Longer locks if you’re blocked repeatedly in a short time.